Halo Infinite is already GOLD. Xbox makes official that its most anticipated game is now finished and sets time for its world premiere

 There will be no more delays.
-Xbox Game Studios has announced that Halo Infinite is now complete and beats Xbox and PC players to the next December 8 for the highly anticipated return of the Master Chief.
-The reunion with an icon of video games and the brand that, everything is said, it has been made to wait.
+Xbox Game Studios has announced that Halo Infinite is now complete and places Xbox and PC players on the next December 8 for the highly anticipated return of the Master Chief.
+The reunion with an icon of videogames and the brand that, everything is said, it has been made to wait.

 Now, in fairness, Microsoft has managed to liven up the little more than two weeks ahead: the multiplayer mode of Halo Infinite is now played for free on consoles, PCs and game in the cloud as a great gift for the 20th anniversary of the saga.
 A preview in the form of a beta coming with lots of maps and very well assembled.